nurshatfateh/MLSASocialProjects2/Outline.md

 ### 1. Digital Accessibility

+Digital accessibility is all about ensuring that all users can access the same information, regardless of their impairments.
+Creating an inclusive culture is one of the most important factors in our society.
+It is same for the digital media too.
+In this blog, we will be discussing what is digital accessibility and why it is important to focus on this aspect.
+We will discuss ADA regulations regarding digital accessibility.
+We will also be discussing how digital accessibility is important to create an inclusive culture and so on.

 ### 2. Current challenges and their possible solutions

+The main challenge regarding digital accessibility is the lack of awareness and education regarding this aspect.
+Most people never heard the term digital accessibility.
+So our main goal is to educate people about digital accessibility and show them how to implement features to fulfill the requirements of digital accessibility.
+Also for many people, implementing accessibility features is just an extra hassle.
+We must change this mentality.
+We have to educate people so that they can understand that digital accessibility is not just an optional thing.
+Instead, it is one of the most fundamental aspects of digital media.
+Sometimes it is hard to implement features that ensure digital accessibility.
+We will discuss these challenges and their possible solutions too.

 ### 3. Role of Microsoft in Digital Accessibility